jexuswebserver/jexus_docs/manager/getting-started/features.rst

 ``%windir%\system32\inetsrv\config\applicationhost.config``, a default server with the machine name is automatically created by Jexus Manager.

+.. attention:: You have to run Jexus Manager as administrator so as to see the local IIS node.

 Add New Servers
 ---------------
 Different types of servers can be added to Jexus Manager, which includes IIS